cypress-io/cypress/npm/react/docs/providers-and-composition.md

 }
 ```

-2. In your test file import the `createMount` hook instead of cypress-react-unit-test's `mount`
+2. In your test file import the `createMount` hook instead of @cypress/react's `mount`

 ```tsx
 // Button.spec.tsx